colindembovsky/pipelines-as-code/readme.md

 You can also dynamically set the build number if you need it to be calculated as part of the build.
 This is useful if you use GitFlow or some other mechanism to create build numbers.
 We’ll cover this scenario later when we explore dynamic variables later on.

 ### Triggers
 As mentioned before, if there is no explicit `triggers` section, then it is implied that any commit to any path in any branch will trigger this pipeline to run.
-You can be more explicit though using `branches` and/or `path` or `artifact` (TODO).
+You can be more explicit though using filters such as `branches` and/or `paths`.

 Let’s consider this trigger: